SummaryRead the full fact sheet

 - Write a shopping list together.
 Take your children shopping with you and let them choose foods and drinks from the shopping list.

 - Encourage your children to help prepare their lunchboxes.
 Older children may be able to prepare most of their lunch themselves, and younger children can help with making sandwiches or cutting up .
 It is a good idea to prepare lunchboxes the evening before to allow children to participate.

 What to put in healthier school lunches

-Try planning a healthy lunch box to start the school year.
+Try planning a healthy lunch box.
 Talk to your children and discuss what they would be happy to have included.

-The six key parts to a healthy lunchbox include:
+The 6 key parts to a healthy lunchbox include: